denizumuteser/etch-a-sketch/README.md

 # etch-a-sketch
-Etch-a-sketch is a game where you can paint and erase on a canvas.
+Etch-a-sketch is a canvas where you can paint and erase with colors.

 View in [Github Pages](https://denizumuteser.github.io/etch-a-sketch/)